 Keep expectations in check.
 Winter months can often mean slower business in the Land of 10,000 Lakes.
 While the game will bring thousands of people and millions of dollars to the state, small and medium-sized businesses may not see a huge financial benefit.
 Traditionally, though, major sporting events like this tend to bring a nice, general uptick in business.
 Meet Minneapolis’s Jenn Schaal reminded the audience, “Keep doing what you’re doing, and do it better than ever.”

 Get the most out of the national and international spotlight by planning ahead and keeping these suggestions in mind.
-How are you planning to boost your business leading up to February’s big event?
+How are you planning to boost your business during February?